RiccardoCalcagno/SketchEmAll/README.md

 We tried basing our architecture on PAC principles.
 We used Java and Java Swing library.
 We added audio feedback at the end of every turn.

 ### Conclusion
 We think the main focus of the game, which are the different drawing interactions with the canvas, is achieved.
-It is interesting and challenging to draw with some of the modes, but that is the point, to be creative and express yourself with the tools given.
+It is interesting and challenging to draw with some of the modes, but that is the point, to be creative.
 For us it was fun to play that game with our friends.